Potter: Shunsui Mukunoki, formerly Eizo Mukunoki

 In 1942 Eizo Mukunoki was born in the city of Masuda, which lies on Honshu island.
 He graduated from the prefecture’s ceramics research facility before he apprenticed himself to Kawai Kanjiro in 1958, with whom he stayed until until the master’s death in 1966.

-Shunsui Mukunoki is the name master-potter Eizo Mukunoki (1942-), decided to take to late in his life.
+Shunsui Mukunoki is the name master-potter Eizo Mukunoki (1942-), took to, late in his life.
 He worked with the great Kanjiro Kawai and his family and students (Takéichi, Takekazu and Hirotsugu to name a few), until he went independent in 1968.
-In 1974 he build a climbing kiln kiln in Toyooka City, located in Hyogo prefecture.
-This ovoid porcelain vase can be confidently dated to his later years.
+In 1974 he build a climbing kiln in Toyooka City, located in Hyogo prefecture.
+This large ovoid porcelain vase can be confidently dated to his later years.

 €320 + shipping cost